asathiya007/sentiment-dataset-shift/README.md

 # sentiment-dataset-shift
 Course project for CS 8803 DMM (Data Management and Machine Learning) at Georgia Tech  (Fall 2021).
 Quantifies the dataset shift of sentiment classification datasets.

-# Getting Started
+# How to Run Locally
-Create a Python virtual environment (with Python 3.8) and install the dependencies from the `./requirements.txt` file.
+Create a Python virtual environment (with Python 3.8) using `pip` as described here: `https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/` and install the dependencies from the `./requirements.txt` file with the command `pip install -r ./requirements.txt`.

 There are a set of default datasets in the `./datasets.zip` file.
 If using custom datasets, add them to the `./datasets` directory (produced by unzipping the `./datasets.zip` file) and specify custom data loading and vectorization functions (if needed) in the `./data.py` file.
 The `./data.py` file contains default data loading and text vectorizing functions for the default datasets in the `./datasets` directory.

+To run the sentiment dataset shift pipeline, open the `sentiment_dataset_shift.py` file and specify the arguments (loading function, CSV filename to save dataset-level shift, and CSV filename to save sentiment-level shift) for any custom datasets, in the same manner as the default arguments already specified in the file.
+Make sure to import loading function(s) from the `./data.py` file.
+Then, execute the pipeline with the command `python3 sentiment_dataset_shift.py`.
+The results will be saved to CSV files with the specified filenames.

 # Default Datasets
 The default datasets used in this paper are listed below.